SIDN/entrada2/README.md

 # Kubernetes
-When running ENTRADA2 on Kubernetes ( onpremise or in cloud) all dependencies such as RabbitMQ must be deployed and available before using ENTRADA2.
+When running ENTRADA2 on Kubernetes (onpremise or in cloud) all dependencies such as RabbitMQ must be deployed and available before using ENTRADA2.
+ENTRADA2 will automatically create a new database and table using the Iceberg JDBC catalog and it will also create the required messaging queues in RabbitMq.

-ENTRADA2 requires permission for creatign and reading ConfigMaps, this is for Leader election functionality.
+ENTRADA2 requires permission for creating and reading ConfigMaps, for the Leader election functionality.
 For example permissions see: `k8s/leader-election-auth.yml`

-## MinIO S3 Event Configuration
+# MinIO S3
-The S3 implemenation must send events to a RabbitMQ or AWS SQS queue when a new pcap object has been uploaded.
+The S3 implementation must send events to a RabbitMQ or AWS SQS queue when a new pcap object has been uploaded.
 When not using AWS or the default Docker Compose configuration, the MinIO event configuration must be created manually.

-### Creating a new Event Destination
+## Creating a new Event Destination

 the AMQP event destination for MinIO uses these options: